Carving and timbers

 I do not make standard flat topped instruments.
 My instruments all have hand carved soundboards, and now all have hand carved backs as well.

-I like to use Australian timbers where possible — King William pine for tops, Tasmanian blackwood and tiger myrtle for back and sides and necks, gidgee for fretboards.
+I like to use Australian timbers where possible — King Billy pine for tops, Tasmanian blackwood and tiger myrtle for back and sides and necks, gidgee for fretboards.
 These timbers are in short supply as their natural habitats are threatened and past uses have been extravagent.
-With very rare timber, such as King William pine, only repurposed timbers from salvaged pieces are now available.
+With very rare timber, such as King Billy pine, only repurposed timbers from salvaged pieces are now available.
 Of course these conservation problems are not restricted to Australian timbers.

 Even though musical instruments use a small volume of wood, and I build them to last a very long time, I only use ethical suppliers and I talk to them about where timbers are sourced and how the land is managed.